azagniotov/pielicious/README.md

-Raphaël Donut Pie Chart library
+Pielicious
 =========

 Based on Raphaël JS (cross-browser JavaScript library that draws scalable vector graphics) by Dmitry Baranovskiy (http://raphaeljs.com).
-The library can generate 2D & 3D charts.
+The library can generate 2D & 3D SVG charts.
 Various configuration options available for a better user experience.

 How to Use
 ==========

 ### Method
-Paper.donutpiechart(cx, cy, r, opts)
+Paper.pielicious(cx, cy, r, opts)

 ##### Method Parameters
  - cx (integer) x coordinate of the pie